 Students will submit short exercises that focus on synthesizing, applying, and refining the skills discussed in the lecture material.
-These will include short written exercises, discussion question answers, comments in the class discussion forum on Moodle, and short Moodle quizzes.
+Exercises and relevant materials will be distributed via the class site on Moodle.

 Students must adhere to the citation style used by the Council of Science Editors (CSE) in all written assignments (several links with information on CSE style are available here: http://guides.library.ualberta.ca/citing/cse).